Orr v. Orr: Background

 The stated purpose was to address the economic disparity between men and women by providing support for needy women after divorce.

 Ruth Bader Ginsburg and Margaret Moses Young filed a brief for the American Civil Liberties Union as amicus curiae urging reversal.

+Facts

+In February 1974, a final decree of divorce dissolved the marriage of William and Lillian Orr, directing Mr. Orr to pay $1,240 per month to Lillian.
+In July 1976, initiated contempt proceedings in the Circuit Court of Lee County, Alabama, alleging that Mr. Orr was in arrears in his alimony payments.

+Mr. Orr filed a motion of defense requesting that Alabama's alimony statute be declared unconstitutional as it places an obligation only upon husbands and not upon wives.